PFAS Lawsuits

 Concerns about the potential health impacts of widespread PFAS contamination have increased in recent years.
 Research has shown that PFAS exposure may be tied to various health issues, including an increased risk of cancer.

-The National Cancer Institute reports that higher levels of PFAS in the blood of Air Force members who served as firefighters or worked at bases with increased levels of PFAS in the water were linked to a high risk of testicular cancer.
+The National Cancer Institute reports that Air Force members who served as firefighters or worked at bases with increased levels of PFAS in the water had higher levels of PFAS in their blood, resulting in a high risk of testicular cancer.

-Higher rates of kidney cancer diagnoses and deaths were also noted among people who lived in communities with contaminated drinking water that were near PFAS-producing chemical plants.
+Researchers also noted higher rates of kidney cancer diagnoses and deaths among people who lived in communities with contaminated drinking water near PFAS-producing chemical plants.
 Research even links forever chemicals to liver damage.

-In 2023, the International Agency for Research on Cancer classified PFAS as carcinogenic to humans.
+In 2023, the International Agency for Research on Cancer classified PFAS as “carcinogenic to humans” and PFOS as “possibly carcinogenic to humans.”
+The working group of 30 experts from 11 countries did not evaluate other types of PFAS at the time.

 What Are the Main Types of PFAS Lawsuits?